daniel3735928559/guppy/README.md

 Javascript, you can access the Guppy object with `guppy_instances['guppy_div']`.

-The one function you will need is `content`.
+The one instance function of a Guppy object that you will need is `content`.

 * To get the raw XML document which comprises the object's internal state, use `content("xml")`
 * To get a LaTeX representation of the content, use `content("latex")`